yishuolin/open-wc/docs/blog/things-to-know-when-developing-with-lit-element/index.md

 ## Event management

-Event listeners add on `this` directly in a custom element DO NOT need to be cleaned up when disconnected from the `document`.
+Event listeners added directly on `this` in a custom element _do not_ need to be cleaned up when disconnected from the `document`.
 Once all references to the element are released, the same garbage collection that cleans up the element itself will clean up the events bound to it.
-What's more, when binding events to `this`, you don't need to bind the method, so you can call a class method directly without any `.bind(this)` or `() => {}` whatsoever.
+What's more, when calling `addEventListener` on `this`, the method's `this` reference automatically reverts to the instance.
+You don't need to bind the method, so you can call a class method directly without any `.bind(this)` or class field arrow-functions.

 ```js
 @customElement('menu-trigger')